 ECD Compliance Made Easy.

-The tool enables EHPs to pivot their services from a punitive assessment approach, towards one orientated around continuous improvement.
-This innovative mobile toolkit has been enthusiastically endorsed by the professional body representing EHPs nationally.
+The tool, endorsed by the national EHP professional body, enables practitioners to pivot their services from a punitive assessment approach towards one orientated around continuous improvement.

 The project team

 Content partner: Standards & Legal is committed to taking the stress out of legal requirements and management obligations so that organisations can move beyond compliance and build strategically and sustainably.

 Tech partner: AppShed has created a free online app-creation tool where anyone can design and publish mobile apps for iOS, Android and web.